A Comprehensive Study of Automatic Program Repair on the QuixBugs Benchmark: Empirical Study

-\item RQ4: What are the strengths and weaknesses of the considered automated correctness assessment techniques for discarding incorrect patches? \end{itemize}

-In RQ1, we are interested in the statistics of \quixbugs, including the type of bug, lines of code (LOC), \junit tests, code coverage, etc. In RQ2, we consider one kind of automatic repair called test-suite based repair.
-In test-suite based repair, a bug is said to be repaired if a patch makes all tests pass.
-We focus on how many test-suite adequate patch could be generated by the state-of-the-art test suite based repair approaches.
-In RQ3 we are interested in how many patches generated by RQ2 are actually correct,i.e. not overfitting.
-A test-suite adequate patch i.e., passes all test cases, but yet incorrect.
-It is due to the weaknesses of the test suites, which are not able to completely specify the program behaviors.
-In that case, the patch passes all the given test cases but fail to be generalize is called overfitting patches \cite{cure-worse-15}.
-On the contrary, a ``correct`` patch means that it is not overfitting to the input data and to the considered test cases.
-To evaluate the correctness of patches, we use three different patch correctness techniques based on: 1) a search-based test generation tool \cite{zhongxingpaper}; 2) a custom program specific test generation tool \cite{randomtest}; and 3) manual analysis \cite{Defects4JExperiment}.
-In RQ4, we analyze in detail the effectiveness of automated patch correctness assessment techniques used in RQ3.
+In RQ1, we are interested in the statistics of \quixbugs, including the type of bug, lines of code (LOC), \junit tests, code coverage, etc. In RQ2, we consider one kind of automatic repair called test suite based repair.
+In test suite based repair, a bug is said to be repaired if a patch makes all tests pass.
+In that case, such a patch is called \emph{test suite adequate patch} or \emph{plausible patch}.
+We focus on how many test suite adequate patches could be generated by the state-of-the-art test suite based repair approaches.
+In RQ3, we conduct a manual assessment to evaluate how many patches generated in the experiment of RQ2 are actually correct.
+Finally, in RQ4, we study the effectiveness of three techniques to automatically classify correct and overfitting patches, and we compare their results with those from the manual assessment.